 Your feature buckets can be as simple as:

 - Unnecessary Features

 Consider categorising features based on impact and cost, or their effort vs. value ratio.

 For example, a Must-Have Feature that offers a high impact on the customer experience, and is low in cost to implement, should easily get the green light.

 However, a Must-Have Feature that has a high impact, but is prohibitively expensive to implement, can be dropped into the Nice-To-Have bucket.

 Likewise, a low-impact and high-cost feature should definitively go into the Unnecessary Feature bucket.

 What happens next?

-Once you’ve agreed on your MVP’s feature set, you can proceed with the development phase and make it ready to go live as soon as possible.
-A lot of startups get really excited once their MVP is ready but don’t really know what to do with it once it’s done.
+Once you’ve agreed on your MVP’s feature set, you can proceed with the development phase and get it ready to go live as soon as possible.
+Many start-ups get really excited once their MVP is ready, but they don’t really know what to do with it once it’s done.

-However, when dealing with an MVP you should set your expectations appropriately and be prepared to make radical changes or completely pivot away from your original concept into an entirely new direction to create something of real value.
-Bad news and failures and are part of the process, so you should be fully committed to the feedback loop and have the flexibility to learn and grow from your misconceptions and mistakes.
+However, when using an MVP, you should set your expectations appropriately.
+Be prepared to make radical changes or completely pivot away from your original concept into an entirely new direction.
+This way, you will be more likely to create something of real value.
+Bad news and failures are part of the process, so you should be fully committed to the feedback loop.
+Have the flexibility to learn and grow from your misconceptions and mistakes.